gmartin1603/friendly-spork/README.md

 ## Project Goal

-To streamline the employee schedualing process in a production factory enviroment.
+To streamline the employee schedueling process in a production factory enviroment.

 ## Deliverable Requirements
 - Separate Admin, Supervisor, Operations, and Employee, experience/functionality